Michigan attorney general ponders criminal probes of state and local officials who bend to Trump’s will on overturning election results

 In the wake of Biden being declared president-elect on Nov.
 7, the Trump campaign initially sought to file several legal challenges claiming the results were tainted by fraudulent ballots and widespread election fraud.
 But the campaign repeatedly lost those court cases for lack of evidence for its claims.
 In the past week, Trump and his allies have shifted their efforts to attempting to block the certification of results in several states, including Michigan.

 That included Trump speaking by phone Tuesday with Monica Palmer, a member of the Wayne County Board of Canvassers, after she and her Republican colleague William Hartmann reluctantly agreed to certify the county’s election tally.
 After the call, the next day, she and Hartmann reversed course, seeking to rescind their vote to certify.
+The Michigan secretary of state’s office, which oversees elections, said Thursday that there is no legal mechanism for Palmer and Hartmann to do so.

 Palmer said Trump did not pressure her and mostly wanted to check on her safety, but it was hard to describe everything that was said in the call due to “adrenaline” and “stress.”

-Palmer and Hartmann each signed affidavits saying they were misled in to believing that if they voted for certification, there would be a rigorous audit of the ballot-counting process.
+Palmer and Hartmann each signed affidavits saying they were misled into believing that if they voted for certification, there would be a rigorous audit of the ballot-counting process.

 Under Michigan’s perjury law, the attorney general could prosecute an election official who provided false information in an affidavit submitted to the county and state election boards.
 A perjury conviction carries a maximum five-year sentence in Michigan.